Hareesh-Ravi/ACE/README.md

 month={Feb},}
 ```

-## Instructions
+## Usage
 ```
 normal_enhanced, antiforensic_enhanced = perform_CE(input_image, gamma)
 ```

-The main code is Perform_CE to which the input is an image and output is the
+The input is an image that you want to enhance and output is the
 anti forensically contrast enhanced image.
-Look inside the codes for various
-comments on what the input and outputs are and how to use them.

-The main function uses 'Anti_TV' that performs the
+The main function uses ```Anti_TV.m``` that performs the
 actual TV norm based optimization as described in the paper